Mobile-First Websites in India: Why It Matters for Your Business

 5. Slow loading on 4G: Most Indian mobile users are on 4G (not 5G).
 An unoptimized website that loads in 1.5 seconds on WiFi might take 5-8 seconds on 4G.
 Every second of delay costs visitors.

-My website has a 'mobile version' — isn't that good enough?
+My website has a separate mobile version - is that good enough for Indian users?

 A separate mobile version (m.yoursite.com) is an older approach that creates duplicate content issues for Google and is harder to maintain.
 Modern mobile-first responsive design means one website that works on all screen sizes - no separate version needed.

-Does my website need to look the same on mobile and desktop?
+Does my Indian business website need to look the same on mobile and desktop?

 No - and it shouldn't.
 Mobile layouts prioritize different things: larger text, stacked columns instead of side-by-side, prominent call buttons, and simplified navigation.
 A good mobile-first design feels native to the phone, not like a shrunken desktop website.

-My customers are mostly older and use desktop.
-Does mobile still matter?
+My customers are mostly older and use desktop - does mobile still matter for my Indian website?

 Even if your primary audience skews older, Google still uses the mobile version of your website for ranking.
 Poor mobile performance will hurt your search visibility regardless of your audience's browsing habits.

-How do I know if my website is truly mobile-first?
+How do I know if my Indian business website is truly mobile-first?

 The simplest test: open it on a mobile phone with 4G (no WiFi) in an incognito window.
 If you find yourself pinching to zoom, squinting at text, or struggling to find the contact button - it's not mobile-first.

-Does a mobile-first website cost more to build?
+Does a mobile-first website cost more to build in India?

 No - modern web development best practices treat mobile-first as the standard approach, not a premium add-on.
 If a developer charges extra for 'mobile compatibility,' that's a red flag about their development practices.